andrew-e/genepi-pipeline/README.md

 ## Repository Organisation

 * The `Dockerfile` and `docker/` directory hold the information for creating the docker image that the pipeline runs
-* `r_scripts` code that can be called from snakemake
+* `r_scripts` code that can be called from the pipelines, inside the container
     * `r_scripts/functions/` holds r code that can be called and reused by any step in the pipeline (accessed by a cli script)
     * `r_scripts/` holds the scripts that can be easily called by snakemake (`Rscript example.r --input_file example.txt`)
+* Files to run snakemake, which include:
+  * `workflow` directory, which holds various Snakefile pipelines
-* Snakefile and snakemake directory, which defines the pipeline steps and configuration
+  * `snakemake` directory, which defines the pipeline steps and configuration, and shared code between pipelines